 - Drag on a chromosome in the genome view to zoom to that chromosome's region in the Zoom View

-- When you click on a list in My lists, the Genome View shows a pink dot for each feature in your list.
+- When you click on a list in My lists, the Genome View shows a colored dot for each feature in your list.
 Click on a dot to center the Zoom View on that feature.